Bedford Township Financial and Tax Information Page

 The purpose of this page is to keep Bedford Township residents informed concerning the revenue and expenditures for Bedford Township government.
 Information concerning property tax and other taxes are also listed on this page.

-Bedford Township Financial Statements:
+Bedford Township Financial Information:

 Click here to view a copy of the 2010-2011 proposed budget for Bedford Township.
 The statement will show what was budgeted for 2008-2009, 2009-2010 and what is proposed for 2010-2011 for all Township General Fund accounts and all special fund accounts.
 The 2010-2011 budgeted amounts appear in the far right column of each page.
 The financial year Bedford Township starts on Junly 1, 2010 and ends on June 30, 2011.